MontiCore/cd4analysis/src/main/grammars/de/monticore/cd/cd4analysis.md

 We provide two versions of UML class diagrams:
 - **CD4Analysis**: is for the modelling of data structures with classes, attributes, associations, enumerations
 - **CD4Code**: is an extension including methods and constructors

+And additional componenten grammars for parts of the class diagrams:
+- **CDBasis**: base for all cd languages, contains the root compilation unit, classes, and attributes
+- **CDInterfaceAndEnum**: extends CDBasis with interface and enum
+- **CDAssociation**: contains associations and roles
+- **CD4CodeBasis**: adds methods and parameters

 # CD4Analysis